Alyssa Maynard – Homebirth & Pregnancy Care

 While inspired by the thriving midwifery climate of Washington, Alyssa found herself longing to return to a more rural setting to practice homebirth.
 Despite the tragic lack of real maple syrup, she has fallen in love with southwestern Colorado and is thrilled to call it home.
 In addition to her work as a midwife, she works in public health, servicing a different area of her community: collaborating services for at-risk youth and providing outreach services for WIC.

-When Alyssa is not in the clinic, you can find her hiking with her dog, practicing yoga, trying to convince herself she enjoys running or curled up under a tree with a good book.
+When Alyssa is not in the clinic, you can find her hiking with her running with her dog, practicing yoga, or curled up under a tree with a good book.